invertase/react-native-firebase-docs/docs/notifications/reference/AndroidAction.md

 | --------- | ------- |
 | showUserInterface  | **boolean** |

-Set whether or not this action will open a user interface.
+Set whether or not this action will open the user interface.
+Defaults to true.